 If you are looking for a topic for a bachelor, master or PhD thesis, you're welcome to contact me by email (or drop by my office, corona situation permitting).
 Possible topics range over bosonic and fermionic quantum many-body systems and quantum spin systems, depending on your interest and previous experience.

 Online Researcher Profiles

-- all my articles are available on arXiv.org
+- most of my articles are available on arXiv.org

 - ORCID: 0000-0002-1071-6091